loopandlearn/loopfollowdocs/docs/setup/lf-features.md

 ## Status Banner

-When *LoopFollow* has trouble reaching your data source or keeping itself awake in the background, it shows a dismissable banner across the top of the screen, above the tab bar.
+When *LoopFollow* has trouble reaching your data source or keeping itself awake in the background, it shows a dismissable banner across the top of the screen.
 The banner is visible on every tab and pushes the content down rather than covering it.
 It explains *what* went wrong so you can fix it, instead of the app silently showing no data.

 ### What it reports